wpilibsuite/frc-docs/source/docs/hardware/getting-started/control-system-hardware.rst

 .. image:: images/control-system-hardware/robot-battery.png

 The power supply for an FRC robot is a single 12V 18Ah battery.
 The batteries used for FRC are sealed lead acid batteries capable of meeting the high current demands of an FRC robot.
-For more information, see the Datasheets for the `MK ES17-12 <http://www.mkbattery.com/images/control-system-hardware/ES17-12.pdf>`__ and E\ `nersys P18-12 <http://www.enersys.com/WorkArea/DownloadAsset.aspx?id=488>`__.
+For more information, see the Datasheets for the `MK ES17-12 <http://www.mkbattery.com/images/control-system-hardware/ES17-12.pdf>`__ and `Enersys P18-12 <http://www.enersys.com/WorkArea/DownloadAsset.aspx?id=488>`__.

-.. note:: Other battery part numbers may be legal, consult the `FRC Manual <https://www.firstinspires.org/resource-library/frc/competition-manual-qa-system`__ for a complete list.
+.. note:: Other battery part numbers may be legal, consult the `FRC Manual <https://www.firstinspires.org/resource-library/frc/competition-manual-qa-system>`__ for a complete list.

 Image Credits
 -------------